-Two of the budgeted operating funds account for most of the Commonwealth's appropriated spending: the General Fund and the Commonwealth Transportation Fund (formerly the Highway Fund), from which approximately 98.7% of the budgeted operating fund outflows in fiscal 2017 were made.
-The remaining approximately 1.3% of budgeted operating fund outflows occurred in other operating funds: the Intragovernmental Service Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Development Fund, the Public Safety Training Fund, the Community First Trust Fund, the Gaming Local Aid Fund and the Local Aid Stabilization Fund.
-A number of budgeted funds were authorized by law but had no activity in fiscal 2017.
-The Commonwealth Stabilization Fund earned interest in fiscal 2017 but had no outflows.
+Two of the budgeted operating funds account for most of the Commonwealth's appropriated spending: the General Fund and the Commonwealth Transportation Fund (formerly the Highway Fund), from which approximately 98.6% of the budgeted operating fund outflows in fiscal 2018 were made.
+The remaining approximately 1.4% of budgeted operating fund outflows occurred in other operating funds: the Commonwealth Stabilization Fund, the Intragovernmental Service Fund, the Inland Fisheries and Game Fund, the Marine Recreational Fisheries Development Fund, the Public Safety Training Fund, the Community First Trust Fund, the Gaming Local Aid Fund, the Local Aid Stabilization Fund and the Marijuana Regulation Fund.
+A number of budgeted funds were authorized by law but had no activity in fiscal 2018.